Disease Guide ·Arthritis ·2026

 The Chronic Condition Classification

 Arthritis is a textbook chronic condition.
-Some policies cap annual payouts for chronic conditions or require re-meeting your deductible each year.
-Others cover it like any other ongoing illness.
+Some policies cap annual payouts or require re-meeting your deductible yearly.
+Others cover it like any ongoing illness.
 This distinction can mean thousands of dollars difference over your dog's remaining years.

 Red flag · Chronic condition